upstream-se/guidebook-draft/docs/foundations/discipline/definition/index.md

 > **Definition.**  Upstream Software Engineering is the practice of epistemic governance of the intent of long-lived software systems, articulable as durable, revisable commitments about scope and structure that normatively guide their construction, operation, and evolution as their context changes.

-The definition fixes the locus of the discipline: governance of articulated commitments that orient and constrain realization across time.
+The definition establishes the locus of the discipline: the governance of articulated commitments that orient and constrain realization across time.

-Its precise meaning depends on five interdependent conceptual elements.
+Its meaning is structured through five interdependent conceptual elements.

 ## Core elements of the discipline